MathewSachin/Captura/User-Manual.md

 - Aac
 - Ogg

-Audio encoders other than Wave use FFMpeg.
+Audio encoders other than Wave use FFmpeg.

 **D. Quality:** Quality of encoded audio (1% - 100%) (Default is 50%).